 A visual hierarchy allows people, when scanning information, to separate what is relevant to their goals from what is irrelevant instantly, and to focus their attention on the relevant information.
 They find what they are looking for more quickly because they can easily skip everything else.

 Try it for yourself.
 Look at the two information displays in Figure 3.11 and find the information about prominence.
 How much longer does it take you to find it in the nonhierarchical presentation?

 The examples in Figure 3.11 show the value of visual hierarchy in a textual, read only information display.
 Visual hierarchy is equally important in interactive control panels and forms—perhaps even more so.
 Compare dialog boxes from two different music software products (see Figure 3.12).
 The Re-harmonize dialog box of Band-in-a-Box has poor visual hierarchy, making it hard for users to find things quickly.
 In contrast, GarageBand’s Audio/MIDI control panel has good visual hierarchy, so users can quickly find the settings they are interested in.

-Print Version—Download a version of “Chapter 3: We Seek and Use Visual Structure.”
+Print Version—Download a PDF version of “Chapter 3: We Seek and Use Visual Structure.”

 Discount for UXmatters Readers—Throughout 2010, buy Designing with the Mind in Mind from Morgan Kaufman, using the discount code UXMATTERS, and save 20% off its retail price.